 This book will help you welcome your spirit of inquiry and "hidden treasures."

-Its been a few years since I buried myself into the pages of this book, but I can still bear the support and gentle nudge from Elizabeth Gilbert that encourages what's brewing inside the opportunity to have life.
-There particularly was a sharing in the book that I've carried in my heart to this day about the poet, Ruth Stone that Gilbert references.
+It’s been a few years since I buried myself into the pages of this book, but I can still bear the support and gentle nudge from Elizabeth Gilbert that encourages what’s brewing inside the opportunity to have life.

 It did find you after all.